“A Home No More” is about Fiona, sole survivor of Vault 111, adjusting to life in the Commonwealth wasteland.

 She accepted and wiped her nose on an unstained corner.
 “I’m sorry.”

 “For what?
 For being human?
-Happens to the best of us.
-Now, let’s get lunch started, then you and I are gonna work on another one of those gun turrets.”
+Happens to all of us, now and then.
+Let’s get lunch started, then you and I are gonna work on another one of those gun turrets.”

 That night, by the light of a single bulb hanging in the hallway, she took her first shower since the bombs fell.
 The water ran out in ten minutes, but she felt almost normal while it lasted.

-She tugged the cord and the light went out, but she could still make out the shape of his broad shoulders.
-So tired and alone, she crossed the threshold, left her clothes bundled on top of a bureau with a missing drawer, and climbed into bed behind him.
+She tugged the cord and the light went out, but moonlight spilled in through holes in the walls, illuminating his broad shoulders.
+So tired and lonely, she crossed the threshold, left her clothes bundled on top of a bureau with a missing drawer, and climbed into bed behind him.
 The old rusty bedsprings screeched.